TaraRhoseyn/bookstack_web_app/README.md

 ### User goals

 - I want to be able to track my reading goals.
-- I want to see what other users are saying about books I've read or want to read.
+- I want to see how I felt about books through book reviews.
-- I want to challenge myself to read more books.
+- I want to challenge myself to read more or read specific sets of books.
+- I want to keep track of books I intend to read.

+## User experience

+I have designed an app-style site with mobile in mind by building the responsive layout mobile-first using Materialize layout utility classes.

+The user experience is heavily structured around the concept of an app-based user journey.
+Users can see a slice of all their data from a Dashboard which will display the first or last pieces of collection data associated with that specific user.
+Users also have multiple entry points to edit, delete or add pieces of data, whether from the Dashboard or the individual landing pages available on the navbar.

 ## Design